-Bri Lauren Steams Up Instagram While Flaunting Taut Tummy In Black Cutout Bathing Suit
+Bri Lauren Steams Up Instagram While Flaunting Her Taut Tummy In Black Cut-Out Bathing Suit

 Bri Lauren steamed up her Instagram account while sporting a revealing ensemble in a sexy new video.
 The blond bombshell flashed her gym-honed figure as she showed off her modeling skills.

-In the racy clip, Bri looked hotter than ever as she opted for a black cutout bathing suit.
+In the racy clip, Bri looked hotter than ever as she showed off her figure in a black cut-out bathing suit.
 The garment featured one long sleeve, while her other arm was bare.
 The neckline also exposed her ample cleavage.

 The swimwear featured an opening on her midsection that flaunted her taut tummy and rock-hard abs.
-The suit was cut high over her narrow hips while accentuating her long, lean legs.
+The suit was cut high over her narrow hips, accentuating her long, lean legs.
 She accessorized the outfit with a pair of black heels that strapped around her ankles.

 Bri placed one of her legs on a white plastic chair.
-She bent her knee and rested one of her hands over the back of the seat as she turned her head and leaned forward.
+She bent her knee and rested one of her hands on the back of the seat as she turned her head and leaned forward.
 At one point, she placed her hands over her head.

-Later, she’s seen standing in front of a beige backdrop while she tousles her hair and poses in an array of positions.
-In the caption, Bri revealed that the video was a behind the scenes look at a recent photo shoot, and that fans could see more on YouTube.
+Later, she stood in front of a beige backdrop while she tousled her hair and posed in an array of positions.
+In the caption, Bri revealed the video was a behind-the-scenes look at a recent photo shoot and directed fans to YouTube to see more.

-Her long, blond hair was parted to the side.
-The locks were styled in voluminous curls that spilled down her back and was pushed over her shoulders.

-“My phone almost caught on fire,” one follower stated.
+"My phone almost caught on fire," one follower wrote.

 "You look amazing Bri keep rockin," another gushed.